ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # Detailed Messages Specification {#detailmsg}

-TEEP messages are protected by the COSE_Sign1 or COSE_Sign structure.
-The initial QueryRequest message MAY have COSE_Sign structure with both ES256 (cose-alg-es256) and EdDSA (cose-alg-eddsa) as described in {{ciphersuite}}.
+TEEP messages are protected by the COSE_Sign1 or COSE_Sign structure as described in {{ciphersuite}}.
 The TEEP protocol messages are described in CDDL format {{RFC8610}} below.

 ~~~~